Testosterone’s Role in Erectile Function

 Jim Staheli, D.O., medical director for Broad Health, Hone Health’s affiliated medical practice, and a family medicine doctor in Atlanta.

-Testosterone is directly linked to libido and arousal.
+- Libido: Testosterone is directly linked to libido and arousal.
 When your sex drive is low, it’s harder to get aroused.
-And if you’re not getting as turned on as you once did, that can lead to less-hard hard-ons.
+And if you’re not getting as turned on as you once did, that can lead to challenges with erectile function.

-Testosterone strengthens the libido to trigger your erections.
-But according to the National Institutes of Health, only one in three men with erectile dysfunction (ED) also have low T (2).
-That means for the majority of men, there’s something else behind their flagging erections.
+Testosterone makes you harder by strengthening your libido overall.
+But according to the National Institutes of Health, only one in three men with erectile dysfunction (ED) also have low testosterone.2 That means for the majority of men, something besides testosterone is behind their flagging erections.

-Heart disease is a big one, as it can restrict blood flow to the penis and damage the inner lining of blood vessels (3, 4).
+Heart disease is a big cause of erectile dysfunction, as it can restrict blood flow to the penis and damage the inner lining of blood vessels.3 4

-Diabetes is another common culprit.
+Diabetes is another common culprit for erectile dysfunction.
 More than half (52.5 percent) of men with diabetes have erectile dysfunction.
 Diabetes affects blood flow and damages nerves responsible for sexual stimulation.
-There’s also an association between diabetes and low T. Men with type 2 diabetes are twice as likely to have low T than men who don’t have diabetes (5, 6, 7).
+There’s also an association between diabetes and low testosterone.
+Men with type 2 diabetes are twice as likely to have low testosterone than men who don’t have diabetes.5 6 7

-More testosterone can add more bang to your sex drive and arousal, which can make erections stronger (8, 9).
-If your doctor has also prescribed a PDE5 inhibitor, TRT can help it work more effectively.
-These medications include Viagra, Levitra, and Cialis and work by relaxing the smooth muscle of the penis and increasing blood flow.
-(10, 11)
+More testosterone can add more bang to your sex drive and arousal, which can make erections stronger.8 9 If your doctor has also prescribed a PDE5 inhibitor, TRT can help it work more effectively.
+These erectile dysfunction medications include Viagra, Levitra, and Cialis and work by relaxing the smooth muscle of the penis and increasing blood flow.10 11

 Can TRT cause erectile dysfunction?

-Yes, it can.
-High levels of testosterone can be caused by anabolic steroid abuse and sometimes testosterone replacement therapy, if it’s not monitored properly.
+Yes, too much TRT can cause erectile dysfunction.
+High levels of testosterone can be caused by anabolic steroid abuse and sometimes testosterone replacement therapy at the wrong dose, if it’s not monitored properly.

 Your body converts testosterone into dihydrotestosterone (DHT)—the most potent form of testosterone—via an enzyme called 5 alpha-reductase.
 In the process, your body also produces the hormone estradiol through the aromatization of testosterone.